What is the De Minimis Rule?

 In Bartkowiak v.
 City of Aurora, the plaintiff, Hollace Bartkowaik, was injured when she fell in an asphalt parking lot of the Route 59 Metra train station, maintained by the defendant, the City of Aurora.
 Bartkowiak v.
 City of Aurora, 2018 IL App (2d) 170406, ¶ 1.
 At trial, both the plaintiff’s expert and the defendant’s expert testified that the depression the plaintiff tripped on was at least 1.5 inches deep.
 Id. ¶ 19.
 The jury returned a verdict for the plaintiff, but answered yes to a special interrogatory, which led the trial court to determine that the depression was de minimis and not actionable as a matter of law.
 Id. ¶ 22.
 In reversing the trial court’s decision, the appellate court noted that the depression was in an area likely to be encountered by pedestrians, contained broken asphalt, was deep enough for the plaintiff’s foot to become stuck, the “madhouse” conditions of the congested parking lot, and the defendant’s employees’ testimony that the defect needed to be repaired because it was a tripping hazard.
 Id. at ¶ 36.

 A knowledgeable personal injury attorney will know how to apply the de minimis rule in premises cases.
+For more information on trip and fall cases, and premises cases generally, visit our page HERE.
 If you or a loved one has been injured in a premises case, such as in a trip and fall, contact the personal injury law firm John J. Malm & Associates to learn more about how you may be entitled to receive compensation.